Bekaboo/dropbar.nvim/README.md

 ##### Path

+- `opts.sources.path.max_depth`: `integer`
+  - Maximum number of symbols to return
+  - A smaller number can help to improve performance in deeply nested paths
+  - Default: `16`
 - `opts.sources.path.relative_to`: `string|fun(buf: integer, win: integer): string`
   - The path to use as the root of the relative path
   - If a function is provided, it will be called with the current buffer number